philuchansky/react-express-jwt/README.md

 ### Technologies

-- NodeJS + Express + Mongoose on the back
+- React client application business in the front
-- React client application on the front
+- NodeJS + Express + Mongoose party in the back
 - React Router 4.*
 - Milligram CSS so it doesn't look like garbage
 - JSON Web Token authentication flow